usbman01/CH552_usbASP/README.md

  - finish CDC support
  - switch to 24MHz fsys so CDC can work up to 115k2 baud
  - complete SDCC support (build)
+ - use that extra opcode for memcpy functions

 ## References: